sessionbird/xmpp-smtp-gw/README.md

 ## Description

-I needed a simple and lightweight xmpp -> smpt gateway, but could not find a good one.
+I needed a simple and lightweight xmpp -> smtp gateway, but could not find a good one.
 This module enables me to send simple emails right from my chat messenger.

 ## Architecture